EndoluminalSurgicalVision-IMR/ACNorm/README.md

 # ACNorm
-## The code of our paper:
-"AC-Norm: Effective Tuning for Medical Image Analysis via Affine Collaborative Normalization"

 ## Introduction
 We propose the AC-Norm as a new normalization technique tailored for effective fine-tuning.
 Besides, a metric called AC-Corr is introduced for fast transferability estimation among a zoo of pretrained models.